 The leaves are narrow, awl-shaped, about 1 mm wide and 5 mm long.
 They are often bunched near branch ends, dropping off to expose slender, pale grey-green stems.

-The plant is palatable to livestock and game; much browsed.
-Being adapted to many varying conditions and having a large distribution area, Heliophila suavissima is not currently decreasing in its natural population and thus not considered to be under threat, early in the 21st century (Vlok and Schutte-Vlok, 2010; iSpot).
+H. suavissima is palatable to livestock and game and commonly much browsed.
+Being adapted to many varying conditions and having a large distribution area, the species is not currently decreasing in its natural population and thus not considered to be under threat early in the 21st century.

-The Heliophila genus, recently augmented through reclassification, comprises 85 species, mostly found in the south-western Cape (Vlok and Schutte-Vlok, 2010; Manning, 2009).
+The Heliophila genus, recently augmented through reclassification, comprises 85 species, mostly found in the south-western Cape (Vlok and Schutte-Vlok, 2010; Manning, 2009; iSpot).